 For many, drinking soda is almost involuntary.
 We've become addicted, thanks to the soda industry.
 Sipping soda all day is like being hooked up to a sugar IV drip line.

-Big Soda spends hundreds of millions of dollars a year not just in advertising, but funding scientists to create research that confuses the public making us think soda is really not a problem.
+Big Soda spends millions of dollars a year not just in advertising, but funding scientists to create research that confuses the public making us think soda is really not a problem.
 But it IS a problem, and each day almost half of America drinks at least 1 soda.

 And another incredible statistic, Big Soda has spent at least $106 million to defeat public health initiatives at the federal, state, and local levels since 2009, according to the Center for Science in the Public Interest.